SebastianSimon/csv-parser/README.md

 When it’s done, it outputs an object with the header row (the first row) and all remaining rows as simple arrays as well as objects mapping each header to its corresponding cell value.

-A few parsing options exist to tell the parser how to treat the input string, how strict the RFC should be followed, and even whether the parser should exhibit specific bugs from other parsers.
+A few parsing options exist to tell the parser how to treat the input string, how strict the RFC should be followed, and even whether the parser should emulate specific bugs exhibited in other parsers.

 ### Stringification